 Simply enter all of the debts that will be consolidated, along with their corresponding principal balances, interest rates, and monthly payment amounts.
 Once you have all your debts entered then enter the new loan information below that.
 The "Calculate" button will provide the answers.

 Finally, if this free calculator helps you then please share with a "like", tweet, or +1.
 Thanks for your support!

-Even though consolidating all of your existing credit commitments into a single monthly repayment might sound like a good idea, there are a few things you need to ask yourself first:
+Even though consolidating all of your existing credit commitments into a single monthly repayment might sound like a good idea, you must be aware of the potential disadvantages:

 The good thing about consolidating your loans is you get a chance to lower your monthly payments and possibly save interest.
-You can structure the loan so that your monthly payments are affordable and it will be spread to a longer term so it’s easier to keep up with the payments.
+You can structure the loan so that your monthly payments are affordable by spreading them over a longer term so it’s easier to keep up.
 With only one payment to think about it should make budgeting easier.

 Step 1 – Gather Your Debt Details

 Before you consolidate, you need to know the following for each credit type: